wp-plugins/wp-automatic-updates/readme.txt

 * WP Automatic Updates could be activated on WordPress 3.7.x and more.
 If you are using an older version, WP Automatic Updates can't be activated.

 == Changelog ==

+= 1.1.3 =
+* Fixed: Grammatical corrections in the admin section of the plugin.

 = 1.1.2 =
 * Improved admin options page to look more appealing